aath0/aath0.github.io/menu/announcement.md

 Athina Tzovara: athina.tzovara@inf.unibe.ch

-## Actigraphy analysis in rem sleep behavior disorder
+## Actigraphy analysis in REM sleep behavior disorder
 ### Potential follow-up tool and disease progression marker?!

 Isolated REM-sleep behavior disorder (iRBD) is an early stage of alpha-synucleinopathy and may occur in isolation more than 10 years before the diagnosis of PD or as part of its symptomatology, then termed secondary.
 Clinically, it is characterized by vivid dreams and their acting out during sleep.
 Currently, there is no available biomarker indicating disease progression of iRBD or its conversion to Parkinson's disease.